tomi-sarpola-nortal/n-medi-hub-fb/README.md

 Once your environment is deployed and running:

 1. Navigate to the `/developer` page in your deployed application.
-2. In the "Database Seeding" section, click the following buttons **in order**:
+2. In the "Database Seeding" section, click the following buttons **in the specified order** to set up the application with essential data and test users.

+    **Core Data (Required for basic functionality):**
     *   **Seed ZFD Groups**: Creates the core groups for continuing education points.
     *   **Seed Training Categories**: Populates the different types of training.
     *   **Seed Training Organizers**: Adds a list of known training organizers.
-    *   **Seed State Chambers**: Populates the contact information for the state chambers.
+    *   **Seed State Bureaus**: Populates the contact information for the state bureaus.

+    **Test Data (For demonstration purposes):**
+    *   **Seed Demo Users**: Creates the primary demo users and assigns them to state bureaus. **This must be run before seeding history or representations.**
+    *   **Seed Training History**: Populates the training history for the demo users.
+    *   **Seed Representations**: Creates additional test users and populates representation data for the demo users.
-3. The other seed buttons (`Seed Training History`, `Seed Representations`) are for creating test data and should **not** be used in a production environment.
+3. The test data buttons should **not** be used in a production environment.

 ### Step 10: Seed Firebase Auth